adamduvin/WyvernDeathmatch/README.md

 - Switch Weapons - SCROLL UP/DOWN

 ### Future Plans
+- Revise movement, camera, and shooting systems.
+    - Fix jerky camera movement.
+    - Simplify movement, especially removing unused variables and renaming used variables to make more sense.
+    - Change weapon implementation to allow for easier weapon creation.
+    - Fix bug that makes second weapon's ammo count appear on scene load.
+    - ADS will affect spread.
 - Code refactoring, comments, and cleanup.
 - Add player spawning and death.
 - Remove projectile spawning and use an object pool instead.